geocompx/geocompr/README.md

-# Geography with R: an Introduction
+# Geography with R: a Practical Introduction